 — Google (@Google) May 7, 2019

-The second new feature "Personal References" lets you ask stuff like "What's the weather at Mom's house today" when you've added her address to your Contacts app.
-You can even ask for more advanced things like "Remind me to order flowers a week before Mom's birthday."
-This is probably related to a feature for identifying relationships with other household members we uncovered in a previous teardowns of the Google app.
+The second new feature, "Personal References," lets you ask stuff like "What's the weather at Mom's house today," assuming her address is saved to her entry in the Contacts app.
+You can even pose more advanced queries like "Remind me to order flowers a week before Mom's birthday."
+This is probably related to a feature for identifying relationships with other household members we uncovered in a previous teardown of the Google app.

-Options for these features are available from the new "You" tab in the Google account settings.
-The feature should come to you this summer.
+You can adjust these features in the new You tab in the Google account settings.
+The new capabilities should roll out this summer.

 The new interface for Your places, which is part of Personal References, is rolling out to some users.
 Our tipster has received the updated look in his Assistant settings, where he can add new places other than work and home.
 I'm still rocking the old version, so as always, we need some patience until rollout is completed.